tjesi/tjesi.github.io/_pages/teaching.md

 author_profile: true
 ---

-## Current semester: Fall 2020

 I'm currently not teaching.
-My engagement at HVL is over, and I have completed all of my teaching duty as a part of my PhD at NTNU.
+My engagement at HVL has ended, and I have completed all of my teaching duty at NTNU.

 ## Previous semesters: